aloha-fim/speculator/README.md

 ![alt text][logo]
 We are going into the rock tumbler instead:
 ```
-Our way - "See my classification system to identify beds, kithen, etc?"
+More of this - "See my classification system to identify beds, kithen, etc?"
 "Okay.
 Wait.
 No. Let's not train the model.
 Vector image output only."

 We are creating and building upon the code set together to produce a more robust application.